aadimator/qosf_cohort5_screening_tasks/README.md

-# qosf_cohort5_screening_tasks
+# QOSF Cohort 5 - Screening Tasks

-My implementation of the QOSF Cohort 5 Screening Tasks
+In order to qualify for [QOSF Mentorship Program](https://qosf.org/qc_mentorship/), we have to submit an assessment/screening task.
+This repo contains my implementation for that task.